motiwari/BanditPAM/docs/install_windows.md

 # Installation Tutorial for Windows

-The following is a description of the installation process of BanditPAM for MacOS.
+The following is a description of the installation process of BanditPAM for Windows.
 This assumes that:
  - Python 3 is installed.
  - Some form of C++ tools (i.e. gcc, g++) are installed.
  - CMake is installed.